 In October 2008 we received a letter from the DOJ informing us that they were conducting an investigation for potential FCA and common law violations relating to our surgical ablation devices for the period beginning January 1, 2005.
 Other manufacturers of medical devices adopted for the treatment of AF reported receiving similar letters.
 Specifically, the letter stated that the DOJ was investigating our marketing practices utilized in connection with our surgical ablation system to treat AF, a specific use outside the FDA's 510(k) clearance, and was also investigating whether we instructed hospitals to bill Medicare for cardiac surgical ablation using incorrect billing codes.
-On February 2, 2010, we entered into a settlement agreement with the DOJ, the Office of Inspector General of the Department of Health and Human Services, or OIG, and Elaine Bennett (also known as Elaine George), the relator in the related qui tam complaint (the "Relator"), which definitively resolved all claims related to the DOJ investigation and qui tam complaint, which has been dismissed.
+In February 2010, we entered into a settlement agreement with the DOJ, the OIG, and Elaine Bennett (also known as Elaine George), the relator in the related qui tam complaint (the "Relator"), which definitively resolved all claims related to the DOJ investigation and qui tam complaint, which has been dismissed.
 We did not and will not admit wrongdoing in connection with the settlement.
 Additionally, we entered into a five-year corporate integrity agreement with the OIG.
 For a discussion of the terms of the settlement, see "Item 3.
-Legal Proceedings."
+Legal Proceedings".